|Ben Cherington begins road to rotation rebuild: Sox to be ‘involved in starting pitching this winter’||07.31.14 at 11:23 pm ET|

 |Red Sox lineup: Xander Bogaerts, Mike Napoli get day off in series finale||07.20.14 at 11:43 am ET|

 Xander Bogaerts and Mike Napoli will get the day off from the starting lineup as the Red Sox look for the three-game sweep of the Royals against hard-throwing righthander Yordano Ventura.
-Shane VIctorino is playing in his second straight game and fourth consecutive, dating back to the start of his brief rehab stint with Pawtucket on Thursday.
+Shane VIctorino is playing in his second straight game with Boston, and fourth consecutive overall, dating back to the start of his brief rehab stint with Pawtucket on Thursday.
 He is scheduled to have the day off Monday when the Red Sox open a series in Toronto.

 For a complete batter vs. pitcher breakdown, click here.